Jets trade disgruntled star safety Jamal Adams to Seahawks

 The secondary improved after the acquisition of Quandre Diggs at midseason from Detroit, and the combination of Diggs and Adams in the secondary has significant upside for the Seahawks.

-It’s the second major addition to Seattle’s secondary this offseason after trading for Washington cornerback Quinton Dunbar earlier in the spring.
-But there are major questions about Dunbar’s potential availability for the upcoming season after his arrest on armed robbery charges and his pending legal case in Florida.

-Since 2017, the Seahawks spent three draft picks on safeties.
-Marquise Blair was a second-round pick in 2019 but played sparingly as a rookie.
-Lano Hill and Tedric Thompson were both drafted in 2017, but through a combination of injuries and poor play rarely looked like future starters for the Seahawks.

-McDougald was a valuable piece of Seattle’s secondary after his arrival in free agency before the 2017 season.
+McDougald was a valuable piece of Seattle’s secondary after his arrival in free agency before the 2017 season after four years in Tampa Bay.
 His versatility proved vital in his ability to play both safety positions.
 Before becoming a full-time starter, McDougald at times filled in for strong safety Kam Chancellor and free safety Earl Thomas.

 McDougald started 30 of 31 regular season games played the past two seasons, and finished with at least 70 tackles in each of his three seasons with the Seahawks.
 He also had five interceptions over the past two seasons.